kxyy200212/PaletteGAN/README.md

 This project uses the VGG16 pretrained model to compute perceptual loss and style loss.

-Please place the VGG16 model file in the project directory and modify the path in `palettegan.py`:
+Please place the VGG16 model file in the project directory and modify the model path in `palettegan.py`:

 ```python
 vgg_weights_path = "./vgg16-397923af.pth"